How Developers Engineer Test Cases: An Observational Study: Threats to Validity

 Finally, the survey challenges the main observations in the observational study.
 For each of the observations, we proposed a statement that could be answered by means of a Likert scale that captures frequency (i.e., how often that particular event happens in a participant's daily job as a developer).
 Even though we did our best to disambiguate all the statements, they are always subject to the interpretation of the respondents.
 Before sending to participants, the survey was reviewed by the second author of this paper (using Google Translate's functionality) and by a PhD candidate that has the native language of the survey as first language.
 We also did not receive any questions about the survey itself from participants.
 We also make all the questions and answers available in our online appendix for inspection~\cite{appendix}.
+Moreover, another instance of a possible interference of such social biases is in the survey questions that tackle ``bad behaviour''.
+For example, we ask how often participants test a method without fully understanding it.
+Responses there were mostly negative, contradicting what we noticed in the observational study.
+More replications with different control measures need to be done, to especially understand how often developers resort to ``bad behaviours'', even when they are not willing to admit.